timileyin42/HNG_project/README.md

-# Nginx Deployment
+# HNG_project work

 ## description
- This is a repository that contain a demo deployment of web pages using nginx
+ This is a repository that contain HNG tech schhol work project